AlenDaGuy/BMI-Calculator/README.md

 # BMI-Calculator
-made a quick program to check your BMI
+Made a quick program to check your BMI!